 - 1. Conversant with a few fundamental concepts from among the three main areas of natural science, including earth, life, and physical sciences. (e.g., enzyme kinetics, protein structure, mechanism of action for psychoactive substances, dose-response toxicological curves). - 2.
 Able to apply the scientific methodologies of inquiry. (e.g., CHEM 108 laboratory exercises and experiments) - 3.
 Able to discuss the strengths and limitations of science. (e.g., effectiveness and adverse side effects of medicine, limitations of medication, treating inflammation) - 4.
 Able to demonstrate an understanding of the history of scientific discovery. (history of human substance abuse, development of aspirin and heroine by Bayer, initial inclusion of cocaine in Coke) - 5.
-Able to discuss the social and ethical contexts within which science operates.

-(e.g., exposure of humans to known carcinogens; addiction to nicotine, toxicity testing and side effects). - 6.
+Able to discuss the social and ethical contexts within which science operates. (e.g., exposure of humans to known carcinogens; addiction to nicotine, toxicity testing and side effects). - 6.
 Able to communicate about scientific subjects including (lab courses only) the defense of conclusions based on one's own observations. (e.g., CHEM 108 laboratory presentations and project reports) - 7.
 Able to discuss the application of scientific knowledge to the social sciences and to non-scientific disciplines. (the entire course does this)

-Students with Disabilities: Winthrop University is dedicated to providing access to education.
-If you have a disability and require specific accommodations to complete this course, contact Services for Students with Disabilities, at 323-3290.
-Once you have your official notice of accommodations from Services for Students with Disabilities, please inform me as early as possible in the semester.
+Students with Disabilities/Need of Accommodations for Access: Winthrop University is committed to providing access to education.
+If you have a condition which may adversely impact your ability to access academics and/or campus life, and you require specific accommodations to complete this course, contact the Office of Accessibility (OA) at 803-323-3290, or, accessibility@winthrop.edu.
+Please inform me as early as possible, once you have your official notice of accommodations from the Office of Accessibility.

 Student Conduct Code: "Responsibility for good conduct rests with students as adult individuals."
-The policy on student academic misconduct is outlined in the "Student Conduct
+The policy on student academic misconduct is outlined in the "Student Conduct Code Academic Misconduct Policy" in the online Student